commitdev/zero/README.md

 Status: currently poc

 Sprout intends to be a multi-language service generator.
+The intention is to create a modular monolith, which is easy to seperate at a later stage when the boundries are completely understood.

 Based on specified config it will generate:
   * Proto files [Done]